-Look at the graphics below, awesome Photoshop works right?
-Nah, they’re created by CSS3.
+Look at the graphics below, awesome Photoshop works, right?
+Nah, they were created by CSS3.
 Yes, they’re completely “drawn” by CSS3!
-When we have seen enough CSS3 animations we thought those are all CSS3 can do as a potential Flash killer, but we’re wrong.
+When we had seen enough CSS3 animations, we thought those were all CSS3 can do as a potential Flash killer, but we’re wrong.
 Developers perhaps don’t satisfy with the fun of animation, so again, they push the boundaries of CSS3 to challenge the graphic editor’s realm.

 With this post comes 35 carefully crafted CSS3 graphics which even include something you wouldn’t relate with CSS3 like Apple iPhone, cartoon character Doraemon, and more surprises!
-Heck, some of them even come with detailed tutorial that teach you how to achieve it!
-So don’t miss the great chance to learn to create graphic using CSS3 and little bit of HTML, let’s get naughty with CSS3!
+Heck, some of them even come with a detailed tutorials that teaches you how to achieve it!
+So don’t miss the great chance to learn to create graphics using CSS3 and a little bit of HTML, let’s get naughty with CSS3!

 It’s Apple Keyboard built with CSS3!
 Heck, the keyboard buttons can even be pressed.

 The real awesomeness of CSS3 is that it can be used to build anything, including plants and animals!